Skip to main content

 Run with:

-cargo test -p beachcomber provider::dockercontext
+cargo nextest run -p beachcomber -E 'test(provider::dockercontext)'

 3. InvalidationStrategy: Choosing the Right Variant